Exploring Cross-Modal Flows for Few-Shot Learning: Method: Flow Matching Alignment for Few-Shot Learning

 Consequently, the learned $u^\theta_t$ will drive an image feature towards the average of all text features, which usually results in incorrect classification.

 \textbf{Coupling Enforcement.} To solve this issue, we propose coupling enforcement.
-Specifically, for a given image feature $x_0$, we exclusively sample its corresponding ground-truth text feature $x_1$.
+Specifically, for a given image feature $x_0$, we \textbf{exclusively} sample its corresponding ground-truth text feature $z_c$.
 Due to the sparsity in the high-dimensional manifold, their transfer trajectories can be considered as mutually non-crossing when the dataset is small.
-This means for given $x_t$, there exists only one potential text feature $x_1$ in Eq.~(\ref{eq:expectation}).
+This means for given $x_t$, there exists only one potential text feature $z$ in Eq.~(\ref{eq:2}).
 Consequently, the marginal velocity is equivalent to the conditional one:

-This means we are secretly using the conditional velocity field $v_t(x_t|x_1)$ to move the image feature to the direction of $x_1$.
-If $x_1$ corresponds to the right class label, the flow matching can then transform the image feature to the correct text feature in the target distribution.
+This means we are secretly using the conditional velocity field $v_t(x_t|z_c)$ to move the image feature to the direction of $z_c$.
+Because $z_c$ corresponds to the right category, $v_t(x_t)$ can then transform the image feature to the correct text feature in the target distribution. {For more details, refer to Section~\ref{Sec4}.}

 While this coupling enforcement strategy is intuitive, it induces another new challenge: data scarcity.
 Since we only pair one image feature with its target text feature, the model is trained on only $\frac{1}{N}$ of the potential data compared with randomly pairing, where $N$ is the number of classes in the dataset.
 As a result, large portions of the velocity field's domain remain unsampled, preventing it from providing reliable instructions to move image features.